Skip to Main Content

 • Sec.
 4-158. - Permitted muzzle loading weapons. (reference)

 • Only single-shot muzzle loading guns, rifles and handguns using flintlocks or percussion caps without being equipped with telescopic sights or sabots may be used.
-Rifles shall be .45 caliber or larger, and handguns shall be .40 caliber or larger.
+Rifles shall be .45 caliber or larger, and handguns shall be .40 caliber or larger, and modern muzzle loading rifles, which may include telescopic sights.

 • Sec.
 4-159. - Prohibited acts. (reference)